 What are Kidney Stones?

-Usually, drinking a lot of water and taking pain medication will make it easier to wait for the stone to pass on its own; rarely, surgery will be required.
-There are also ways to prevent kidney stones.3 The types of medication offered for pain management range from NSAIDs to opioids.
-If surgical intervention is required, shock waves may to used to break up the stones.
+The types of medication offered for pain management range in strength and risk of developing a dependency from NSAIDs to opioids.
+If surgical intervention is required, shock waves may be used in order to break up the stones.
 In severe cases, invasive surgery and lasers could be required.
-Some patients may need a ureteral stent (a tube in the ureter) that allows the obstruction to be bypassed.4 Surgical options a urologist might use include shock wave lithotripsy (to crush the stone), ureteroscopy (sending up a tube to find and break up or remove the stone), and percutaneous nephrolithotomy (using a tool fed into the kidney, through the back, to remove or break up the stones).5
+Some patients may need a ureteral stent (a tube in the ureter) which would allow the obstruction to be artificially bypassed.4 Surgical options a urologist might use include shock wave lithotripsy (to crush the stone), ureteroscopy (wherein a tube is sent up in order to find and break up or remove the stone entirely), and percutaneous nephrolithotomy (in which a tool is used and fed into the kidney, through the back, to remove or break up the stones).5

 CAM and Prevention